Wisconsin Areawide Water Quality Management Planning Continuous Planning Process (CPP), Watershed Plans, Sewer Service Plans, and more...

 Continuous Planning Process (CPP)

 DNR is required by section 303(e) of the Clean Water Act to develop a Continuing Planning Process (CPP) Plan.
 The CPP may be described as an umbrella document that coordinates all aspects of water pollution control to help ensure the states maintain progress toward protecting and preserving water quality.
 The state CPP is a description of the state's water quality management and planning activities, providing references to technical documents and sources that explain water quality programs in greater detail.
 The CPP describes ongoing processes and planning requirements of the state’s Areawide Water Quality Management Plan (AWQMP).
 Wisconsin is currently updating its CPP.
-Here is an example of a CPP from the State of Nevada.
+Here is an example of a Continuous Planning Process document.